Netflix/vmaf/libvmaf/README.md

                       unsigned index_low, unsigned index_high);
 ```

-For  complete API documentation, see [libvmaf.h](include/libvmaf/libvmaf.h).
-For an example of API usage, see [vmaf.c](tools/vmaf.c).
+## Write a New Feature Extractor

-## Contributing a new VmafFeatureExtractor
+To write a new feature extractor, please first familiarize yourself with the [VmafFeatureExtractor API](https://github.com/Netflix/vmaf/blob/master/libvmaf/src/feature/feature_extractor.h#L36-L87) documentation.

-To write a new VmafFeatureExtractor, please first familiarize yourself with the [VmafFeatureExtractor API documentation](https://github.com/Netflix/vmaf/blob/master/libvmaf/src/feature/feature_extractor.h#L36-L87).
-Implementing a new feature extractor should be relatively painless.
 Create a new `VmafFeatureExtractor` and add it to the build as well as the `feature_extractor_list[]`.
-See [this diff](https://github.com/Netflix/vmaf/commit/fd3c79697c7e06586aa5b9cda8db0d9aedfd70c5) for an example.
+See [this diff](https://github.com/Netflix/vmaf/commit/fd3c79697c7e06586aa5b9cda8db0d9aedfd70c5) for an example to create a floating-point MS-SSIM feature extractor.
 Once you do this your feature extractor may be registered and used inside of `libvmaf` via `vmaf_use_feature()` or `vmaf_use_features_from_model()`.
 To invoke this feature extractor directly from the command line with `vmaf` use the `--feature` flag.

 `VmafFeatureExtractor` is a feature extraction class with just a few callbacks.
 If you have preallocations and/or precomputations to make, it is best to do this in the `.init()` callback and store the output in `.priv`.
 This is a place for custom data which is available for all subsequent callbacks.
 If you allocate anything in `.init()` be sure to clean it up in the `.close()` callback.